jFarrow02/devops-bootcamp/ch15-ansible/01-intro-to-ansible.md

 ## Ansible Architecture

 Ansible works with **modules**, small programs that do the work.
-Modultes get pushed to the target server, do their work, and then get removed.
+Modules get pushed to the target server, do their work, and then get removed.
 Modules are granular, i.e. they do one small, specific task.
 Ansible has hundreds of modules that each execute a specific task.